 Lastly, ensure that your device is fully charged.
 Video calls tend to drain batteries faster compared to regular usage.

 You may ask the interviewer for the format of the interview, as it may be a one-on-one interview, a group interview, or an interview wherein you would need to share online materials.
 Allow yourself to be fully aware of all the functions of the video conferencing tool.
 Practice the Share Screen function of the conferencing platform to minimize technical errors during the actual interview.

 Your technical dry run may have gone smoothly, and it’s always best to be prepared for the unpredictable.
 In case of technical difficulties, it is best to have with you share your phone number and ask your interviewer to share his/hers with you to continue the interview via phone call.

 Before your interview begins, minimize all distractions in your environment.
 Put your devices on silent mode and avoid checking your chat boxes or text messages during the interview.

 Maintain eye contact and talk clearly

 Be conscious to wait for the interviewer to finish asking or sharing before you speak to the microphone.
-Remember to answer the interviewer’s questions on a steady and confident pace.
+Remember to answer the interviewer’s questions at a steady and confident pace.

 After the interview

-Before ending video interview call, make sure to thank the interviewer for their time and the opportunity.
-You may also opt to senda “thank you” email after the interview.
+Before ending the video interview call, make sure to thank the interviewer for their time and the opportunity.
+You may also opt to send a “thank you” email after the interview.

 Even after the pandemic, video interviews will still be widely-used and will be around for a while or even permanently.
 The sooner you get comfortable with the video interview, the better.
 If you need some practice, scheduled a catch-up video conference call with friends to get comfortable talking directly to the camera.